Mise à jour: 19 Sep 2023

 Environmental human rights defenders are those who strive to protect and promote human rights relating to the environment.
 However, evidence suggests that they remain highly vulnerable and under attack across the globe.
-This update will take a look at the steps taken by the international community in Geneva to protect, promote, and uphold the rights of environmental defenders.
+This update looks at the steps taken by the international community in Geneva to protect, promote, and uphold the rights of environmental defenders.

 Human rights and the environment are intrinsically intertwined: a clean, healthy and sustainable environment is essential in the enjoyment of our human rights.
 Governments must protect and promote and businesses must respect environmental rights if we wish to tackle environmental challenges, such as the triple planetary crisis.